alamgirqazi/blog/_posts/2017-06-15-DontSweatTheSmallStuff.md

 > The solution here is to catch yourself when you fall into your habit of insisting that things should be other than they are.
 Gently remind yourself that life is okay the way it is, right now.
 In the absence of your judgment, everything would be fine.
 As you begin to eliminate your need for perfection in all areas of your life, you'll begin to discover the perfection in life itself.

-Let Go of the Idea that Gentle, Relaxed People Can't Be Superachievers One of the major reasons so many of us remain hurried, frightened, and competitive, and continue to live life as if it were one giant emergency, is our fear that if we were to become more peaceful and loving, we would suddenly stop achieving our goals.
+Let Go of the Idea that Gentle, Relaxed People Can't Be Superachievers.
+One of the major reasons so many of us remain hurried, frightened, and competitive, and continue to live life as if it were one giant emergency, is our fear that if we were to become more peaceful and loving, we would suddenly stop achieving our goals.
 We would become lazy and apathetic.
 You can put this fear to rest by realizing that the opposite is actually true.

 > So many of us live our lives as if the secret purpose is to somehow get everything done.